 - Log in to the local cluster and run the command:

 - Update the password of the ‘postgres’ user by running the following command:

 - To make sure that the password is saved using the supported algorithm, run the command:

-- Close the psql console.
-To do so, run the command:
+- Close the psql console using the command:

 - Start the Kaspersky Scan Engine installation once again.

-- Follow the steps 1–2 described in the Enabling Kaspersky Scan Engine GUI section of Online Help.
+- Follow the steps 1–2 described in the Enabling Kaspersky Scan Engine GUI guide for your operating system:

 - Run the following command: